Albert Wolfgang, Count of Hohenlohe-Langenburg

+Albert Wolfgang, Count of Hohenlohe-Langenburg (6 July 1659 in Langenburg – 17 April 1715 in Langenburg) was the ruling Count of Hohenlohe-Langenburg.

+Early life and ancestry

-Albert Wolfgang, Count of Hohenlohe-Langenburg (6 July 1659, in Langenburg – 17 April 1715, in Langenburg) was the oldest child of Count Henry Frederick of Hohenlohe-Langenburg (1625–1699) and his second wife Countess Juliana Dorothea of Castell-Remlingen (1640–1706).
+Born into the House of Hohenlohe, he was the oldest child of Count Henry Frederick of Hohenlohe-Langenburg (1625–1699) and his second wife, Countess Juliana Dorothea of Castell-Remlingen (1640–1706).

+Biography

 He was head of the House of Hohenlohe-Langenburg and introduced primogeniture in Langenburg in 1699.
 This meant the oldest son would inherit the entire county, and younger sons would only inherit if the oldest were to die childless.
 From then on, younger sons would mostly embark on military careers, for example, in the imperial army, or in friendly nations.

 Marriage and issue

-On 22 August 1686 he married Countess Sophia Amalia (1666–1736), daughter of Count Gustav Adolf of Nassau-Saarbrücken.
+On 22 August 1686 he married Countess Sophia Amalia of Nassau-Saarbrücken (1666–1736), the daughter of Count Gustav Adolf of Nassau-Saarbrücken.
 They had the following children: